6 Reasons an Administrative Assistant Career May Be Right for You

 5. It can provide a lot of job satisfaction

-There are many reasons administrative assistants find their work satisfying, from the sheer variety of the tasks they perform to the satisfaction that comes from helping colleagues do their own jobs better.
+Administrative assistants find their work satisfying for many reasons, from the variety of the tasks they perform to the satisfaction that comes from helping colleagues do their own jobs better.

 6. There is upward mobility

-- Medical coding manager — Healthcare is a very hot industry, and if you have experience in coding used by medical practices, hospitals and insurance companies, your specialized skills could help you earn a competitive salary.
+- Medical coding manager.
+Healthcare is a very hot industry, and if you have experience in coding used by medical practices, hospitals and insurance companies, your specialized skills could help you earn an attractive salary.

 As you can see, the administrative assistant role isn’t just a fulfilling job in its own right — it can be a steppingstone to well-paid and high-profile positions.